 That Council delegates responsibility to the Director of Governance to be exercised in consultation with the Deputy Leader (Cabinet Member for Health and Well-being) and Director of Communities, to put in place grant and legal agreements concerning the grants and loan proposed above.

-To note that a further report will be brought to Council in May 2022 outlining a substantial second phase investment programme into the Council’s Leisure Centres and propose a procurement strategy and timetable to deliver the work.
+To note that a further report will be brought to Council in May 2022 outlining a substantial second phase investment programme into the Council’s Leisure Centres (estimated to be circa £6m) and propose a procurement strategy and timetable to deliver the work.

 Reasons for recommendations